-Disclosure of personal information to third parties such as employment agencies or prospective employers at the individual’s request.
+Disclosure of personal data to third parties such as employment agencies or prospective employers at the individual’s request.

 Disclosure to the police and other third party casual enquiries

-In cases where the University is asked to confirm if an individual is or has been a student or employee of the University and the University has never had a relationship with the individual this fact can be confirmed (as the University does not hold any personal data to disclose).
-If however the University has had a relationship with the individual the University must consider if it has a lawful basis for disclosing such information.
-In accordance with the University’s fair processing notices information may be provided where it is in the legitimate interests of the University to do so including in relation to fraud prevention or where there is a statutory obligation on the University to do so (such as a HESA requirement).
+In cases where the University Group is asked to confirm if an individual is or has been a student or employee of the University Group and the University Group has never had a relationship with the individual, this fact can be confirmed (as the University Group does not hold any personal data to disclose).
+If however the University Group has had a relationship with the individual the University Group must consider if it has a lawful basis for disclosing such information.
+In accordance with the University Group’s fair processing notices information may be provided where it is in the legitimate interests of the Group to do so including in relation to fraud prevention or where there is a statutory obligation on the University Group to do so (such as a HESA requirement).

 Exam results, examination scripts, assessments, results, comments on those papers by examiners and examination marks are all types of personal data.
 Accordingly, they must be handed in accordance with the data protection laws.